HistoricalChristianFaith/Writings-Database/Jerome/Commentary on Daniel.md

 [^1]: Here Jerome gives the Hebrew consonants, by mistake substituting he for heth in the last letter.
 Actually the Hebrew word means: "to the choir-leader."
 (C)
 [^2]: Not an actual quotation, but a collocation of words from Daniel 1:54-59 according to the Septuagint version.
 Actually there is no prisai there, but the verb appears as the compound kataprise.
 [^3]: Reading Ecclesiae instead of the meaningless Ecclesiam of the text.

-This text was transcribed by Roger Pearse, 2004.
-All material on this page is in the public domain - copy freely.
-Material in () is the KJV verse no; material in [] is comments by Gleason Archer.  (p.584) is the page number in Migne; (A-D) are the sections on a page in Migne.

-Early Church Fathers - Additional Texts